 See OverShield in Action

-Neither situation came to fruition because OverShield protected the chamber.
+Thankfully, neither failure scenario happened because this company had the predictive monitoring power of OverShield.
 OverShield’s AI technology trends chamber performance, detects anomalies, and provides expert, prescriptive recommendations so maintenance staff can prevent failures by performing condition-based maintenance.
-The failure was due to simple wear-and-tear which would not have been caught in traditional approaches to chamber protection.

 - $8,000 — chamber revalidation